ethersphere/bee-docs/docs/installation/install.md

 Storage incentive rewards are only available for full nodes which are providing storage capacity to the network.

-Note that SWAP rewards are available to all full nodes, regardless of whether or not they stake xBZZ in order to participate in the storage incentives system.
+Note that SWAP rewards are available to all full and light nodes, regardless of whether or not they stake xBZZ in order to participate in the storage incentives system.

 ## Getting help